-How to increase footfall with outdoor advertising
+How to increase customer footfall with outdoor advertising

 How to increase footfall with outdoor advertising and store exterior

 Examples of outdoor advertising include pavement signs, outdoor poster holders, on-street promotions, event flags and outdoor literature holders.
 Pavement signs in particular can interrupt the path of the pedestrian and increase their likelihood of looking at your window displays.
 Bespoke printed event flags are perfect for being spotted by passing motorists at the roadside or in forecourts.
 If your business is set back from the high street or hard to find in some way, you must think carefully about where outdoor advertising could be placed in order to alert people to your presence.
-Consider carefully what message you want your signage to convey in order to attract new customers.
+Consider carefully what message you want your signage and outdoor retail displays to convey in order to attract new customers.

 What to display on outdoor advertising:

-Outdoor signs to increase footfall
+Outdoor signs to increase customer footfall

-Interactive window displays: the storefronts of the future
+Interactive displays: the storefronts of the future

 Examples of interactive window displays